PLOS-Formulas/dewey-formula/README.rst

 - dewey-celery-scheduler
 - dewey-celery-flower

+In the example override file we also include postgres to ease development.

 Configuration
 _____________
 In order to launch dewey we need to do a couple of things.
 First we need to fill in some missing env vars with an override file.
 We've included an example called `docker-compose.override.example.yml <docker-compose.override.example.yml>`_ so copy that to dewey/docker-compose.override.yml and edit the env vars there.
 You can also feel free to override any other docker Configuration values here as well.

-You will also need to run a couple of steps manually to populate the database and setup the superuser.
+You will need to manually create the super user, this step is faily simple.

 .. code-block:: bash

-  docker-compose run --rm -it --entrypoint /bin/sh dewey . /venvs/dewey/bin/activate
+  docker-compose run --rm --entrypoint /bin/sh dewey
-  dewey-manager migrate
+  . /venvs/dewey/bin/activate
   dewey-manager createsuperuser
-  dewey-manager collectstatic
   exit

 Now you can run dewey with docker-compose up.
 With this setup you should